drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-25_ideas_have_levels.md

  * Given a new game with 1 "Berry Bush" production stack.
  * Given there is the "Harvest Idea" idea at level 1 and 9 XP.
- * There should be no "Plant Seed" idea.
+ * There should be no "Seed Idea" idea.
  * End the current moon.
  * The "Harvest Idea" should have level 2 and 0 XP.
- * There should be the "Plant Seed" idea.
+ * There should be the "Seed Idea" idea.
- * The "Plant Seed" should have level 1 and 0 XP.
+ * The "Seed Idea" should have level 1 and 0 XP.

 ### Do not lose old XP gaining again